richardvlas/Operationalizing-Machine-Learning/README.md

 <img src="images/pipeline_run_2.PNG" width=100%>

 ## Screen Recording
 This [screencast](https://youtu.be/I2HV_blwz2Y) shows the entire process of the working ML application.

 ## Future Improvements
+The project could be improved on by the following:

+- Model accuracy could be potential increased by collecting more data, while making sure all classes are represented equaly.
+- Try using Deep learning as a technique to achieve higher accuracy.
+- Create a simple web app to interact with the deployed ML model.
+This would nicely demonstrate the whole end-to-end process from development until user interaction.